krenaldi/JS-Closure_Lesson_Plan/README.md

   ![Console Screenshot of Closure](Assets/closure-in-console.png)

-* If students have further questions about closures, refer them to the [MDN docs on closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).
+* If students have further questions about closures, refer them to the [MDN Docs on closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).

 ### 3. Students Do: Closure Review